| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 19:19 The actual battle begins.
 This is an allusion to Psalm 2.
 Does this refer to

-The genre of Revelation implies symbolic; the parallel passages in Matthew 24; Mark 13; Luke 21; and 2 Thessalonians 2 imply literal.
+The genre of Revelation implies symbolic; the parallel passages in Matthew 24; Mark 13; Luke 21; and 2 Thessalonians 2 imply historical.
 This ambiguity is the source of great disagreement in the interpretation of Revelation by godly people.
 Dogmatism is surely inappropriate!

 19:20 "the false prophet who performed the signs" He is the second beast (cf. Rev. 13:11-18; 16:13).
 This goes back to Rev. 13:12-13, where the false prophet's relationship to the sea beast is a parody of the Holy Spirit's relationship to Christ.